-If you live in a condo, single-family home, or townhome that is part of a common interest development in Louisiana, you are most likely responsible for paying dues and assessments to a condominium association (COA) or homeowners’ association (HOA) to cover the expenses of the community.
-If you don’t pay, in most cases the COA or HOA can get a lien on your property that could lead to a foreclosure.
+If you live in a condo, single-family home, or townhome that’s part of a common interest development in Louisiana, you’re most likely responsible for paying dues and assessments to a condominium association (COA) or homeowners’ association (HOA).
+If you don’t pay, in most cases, the COA or HOA can get a lien on your property that could lead to a foreclosure.

 Read on to learn more about COA and HOA liens and foreclosures in Louisiana.

-The specific rules regarding the operation of your particular COA or HOA can be found in the association’s governing documents, such as the Declaration of Covenants, Conditions, and Restrictions (CC&Rs) or Declaration of Condominium.
-(Find out more about what's in an association’s governing documents in Nolo’s article Before Buying: How to Read the CC&Rs or Homeowners' Association (HOA) Documents.)
+The specific rules regarding the operation of your particular COA or HOA can be found in the association’s governing documents, like the Declaration of Covenants, Conditions, and Restrictions (CC&Rs) or Declaration of Condominium.

-Almost all COAs and HOAs have the power to place a lien on the property if the homeowner becomes delinquent in paying the monthly dues and/or any one-time special assessments, which are often collectively referred to as “assessments.”
+Almost all COAs and HOAs have the power to place a lien on the property if the homeowner becomes delinquent in paying the monthly dues or assessments, which are often collectively referred to as “assessments.”

-For HOAs, there is no notice requirement prior to filing the lien.
-However, the HOA must serve the delinquent owner with a sworn detailed statement of the claim (by certified mail, registered mail, or personal delivery) at the same time the lien is filed (La.
+An HOA must serve the delinquent owner with a sworn detailed statement of the claim—by certified mail, registered mail, or personal delivery—at the same time the lien is filed.
+(La.
 Rev. Stat.
 Ann. § 9:1146).

-A COA or HOA in Louisiana is permitted to include the following charges in its lien:
+A COA or HOA in Louisiana is generally permitted to include the following charges in its lien:

 A COA’s assessments lien is prior to all other liens and encumbrances, except for:

-HOA liens in Louisiana are prioritized based on the date of recordation (La.
+HOA liens in Louisiana are prioritized based on the date of recordation.
+(La.
 Rev. Stat.
 Ann. § 9:1148).
-(Learn about lien priority and what happens to a first mortgage in an HOA foreclosure in What happens to my mortgages if the HOA forecloses on its lien?)
+(Learn more about lien priority and what happens to a first mortgage in an HOA foreclosure in What happens to my mortgages if the HOA forecloses on its lien?)

-If you default on your COA or HOA assessments, the association can foreclose.
-A common misconception is that the association cannot foreclose if you are current with your mortgage payments.
-However, the association’s right to foreclose has nothing to do with whether you are current on your mortgage payments.
-(Learn more about HOA liens and foreclosure.)
+If you default on your COA or HOA assessments, the association might foreclose.
+A common misconception is that an association can’t foreclose if you’re current with your mortgage payments.
+But the association’s right to foreclose has nothing to do with whether you’re current on your home loan.

-A COA privilege is extinguished if a notice of filing a lawsuit is not recorded within one year after recording the privilege (La.
+A COA privilege is extinguished if a notice of filing a lawsuit is not recorded within five years after recording the privilege.
+(La.
 Rev. Stat.
 Ann. § 9:1123.115(B)).
-(This is called the statute of limitations.)
-An HOA must initiate an action to enforce the lien within five years after recording the privilege (La.
+An HOA must initiate an action to enforce the lien within five years after recording the privilege.
+(La.
 Rev. Stat.
 Ann. § 9:1147).